amatoryduck/Scheduler/README.md

 ### Prerequisites

 These are ruby and python files.
-If you do not have ruby or python installed on your machine you can open a terminal and run this command:
+If you do not have ruby or python installed on your machine you can open a terminal and run these commands:

 ```
 sudo apt install ruby